Open source

 Open source is source code that is made freely available for possible modification and redistribution.
-Products include permission to use the source code, design documents, or content of the product.
-The open-source model is a decentralized software development model that encourages open collaboration.
+Products include permission to use and view the source code, design documents, or content of the product.
+The open source model is a decentralized software development model that encourages open collaboration.

-A main principle of open-source software development is peer production, with products such as source code, blueprints, and documentation freely available to the public.
-The open-source movement in software began as a response to the limitations of proprietary code.
-The model is used for projects such as in open-source appropriate technology, and open-source drug discovery.
+A main principle of open source software development is peer production, with products such as source code, blueprints, and documentation freely available to the public.
+The open source movement in software began as a response to the limitations of proprietary code.
+The model is used for projects such as in open source eCommerce, open source appropriate technology, and open source drug discovery.

 Open source promotes universal access via an open-source or free license to a product's design or blueprint, and universal redistribution of that design or blueprint.
-Before the phrase open source became widely adopted, developers and producers have used a variety of other terms.
+Before the phrase open source became widely adopted, developers and producers used a variety of other terms, such as free software, shareware, and public domain software.
 Open source gained hold with the rise of the Internet.
 The open-source software movement arose to clarify copyright, licensing, domain, and consumer issues.